Questions and answers on malaria vaccines

 What is the difference between a WHO recommendation for use and WHO prequalification?

-A WHO policy recommendation is the global equivalent of a national public health authority's (e.g. Ministry of Health’s) decision about use of vaccines.
+A WHO policy recommendation is the global equivalent of a national public health authority's (e.g. Ministry of Health’s) decision on the use of vaccines.
 Many countries appreciate guidance from the WHO policy recommendation process on which vaccines they should consider for introduction in their national immunization programmes.
 Similarly, donor agencies, such as the GAVI Alliance, require a WHO recommendation for use before funding procurement of vaccines for developing countries.

 WHO prequalification is a separate process and ensures that a specific vaccine from a specific manufacturer meets international standards of quality, safety and efficacy and is appropriate for the target population.
 Only WHO prequalified vaccines can be supplied to countries through UN agencies.